All Episodes

 For example, there's no video of him, you know, climbing off the roof with a rifle.

-And I saw a quote where he said that his he said like his body double did the shooting or something like that.
+And I saw a quote where he said that his, he said like his body double did the shooting or something like that.

 That's very strange.

-There are so many weird anomalies with this event that it's it's hard to believe the government's official narrative.
+There are so many weird anomalies with this event that it's hard to believe the government's official narrative.

-I guess we're told that he was walking around campus with the barrel down his pants.
+And did you know that in addition to, as we're told, that he disassembled the rifle and then reassembled it, I guess we're told that he was walking around campus with the barrel down his pants.

 Doesn't even make any sense.